livz/livz.github.io/_posts/2016-01-14-binary-master-ensign-2.md

 ## 2 - Exploitation

 Using the techniques from the second paper mentioned above, we can read and also overwrite any memory location.
 Exploitation steps:
-* Place a shellcode in an environment variable
+* Place a shellcode in an environment variable.
-* Find the address of the environment variable on the stack
+* Find the address of the environment variable on the stack.
-* Use format string vulnerability to overwrite the address of the destructor **end** with the address of the environment variable.
+* Use the format string vulnerability to overwrite the address of the destructor **end** with the address of our environment variable.

-To generate an apropriate shellcode and place it in an environment variable, check the previous post.
+To generate an appropriate shellcode and place it in an environment variable, check the previous post.
 To find out the address of our environment variable on the stack, again check the previous level.

 First thing is to find out the address of the _end_ destructor.
 IDA Pro shows this really quickly if we check the **_.fini_array_** section.
 Notice also the permissions of this section.
 This is important because we want to overwrite the location of _end_ function with an address we control.

 ![ida destructor](/assets/images/bm2-1.png)

-We can als ouse Linux tools to get the same information:
+We can also use Linux tools to get the same information:

 ```bash
 $ readelf -S  level2